art-abdulwadud/responsive-web-page/README.md

 * [Footer](#Footer)

 ## Navbar
-For a responsive navbar, I have used a header tag and set it's position to relative.
-By doing this, I am able to separate the navbar from the other sections.
+For a responsive navbar, a header tag is used and it's position is set to relative.
+By doing this, the navbar section separated from all the other sections in the page.
 ```
 position: relative;
 ```